kaktos2/Practicals/DP_week6/DP_week6.md

 ## The coordination dataset

-For this week’s report, the dataset I will take is from an experiment that I did with Bastien Nespolo for a class called “Coordination, representations, communication.”
+For this week’s report, the dataset I will take is from an experiment that I did with B. a colleague from the masters for a class called “Coordination, representations, communication.”

 In this experiment, we used a paper plane task to understand if